What is Bitdefender Total Security?

 being encrypted and held for ransom.
 To enable this option,

-click on View Features.
-Then click on Ransomware Protection.
+click on View Features or Protection.
+Then look at on Ransomware Protection.

 The setting should be on by default.